syntasso/kratix-docs/docs/main/04-guides/01-installing-kratix/01-multi-cluster.md

 ### Configure Flux
-Now that Flux is installed, we need to configure it to pull down from the Kratix StateStore.
+Now that Flux is installed, we need to configure it to pull down from the Kratix State Store.
-Follow the steps below that match the StateStore you created previously:
+Follow the steps below that match the State Store you created previously:

 <Tabs className="boxedTabs" groupId="stateStore">
 <TabItem value="minio" label="Bucket (on KinD)">